Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Introduction

 \subsection{Prerequisites}

 \labell{ss:prerequisites} This paper uses a lot of language from category theory.
 Besides the basics, the reader is assumed to be familiar with the following.
-We give an intuitive idea of what each of these objects are, but pinpoint an actual reference for a definition or statement.
-An excellent resource for both intuition and definitions is the $n$-Category Cafe \cite{cafe}.
+We give an intuitive idea of what each of these objects is and pinpoint an actual reference for a definition or statement.

 \begin{itemize}